The Ultimate Exercise Bike Buying Guide: Part 1 – Bike Types and Options

 Upright Bikes

-With handles set higher in relation to the seat, these bikes may be a little more comfortable for long-duration workouts.
+With handles set higher in relation to the seat, an upright exercise bike may be a little more comfortable for long-duration workouts.
 They still require core strength though, as you’ll need your arms for support and balance.

 More compact than recumbent bikes (see below), these bikes take up little space and may be equipped with wheels on one end to allow for easy storage when not in use.
 Higher end, gym-quality models are not so easily moved but often still have wheels equipped on one end.